tjcreedy/metamate/README.md

 ### Clade groupings

-The *_clades.csv file is a two-column comma-separated table recording the clade grouping for each input ASV, generated by the script `get_clades.R` supplied as part of NUMTdumper.
+The *_clades.csv file is a two-column comma-separated table recording the clade grouping for each input ASV, generated by the script `get_clades.R` supplied as part of metaMATE.

 ### Control list (`find` only)